dakota-mewt/mewt/README_Microbit.md

      * If it's the first time Mewt/AudioDeviceCmdlets has run on this computer, it will install/copy the files to the correct directories for future use
      * Opens a separate process to output the volume stream of the current microphone to a file **out.txt**
      * Creates a Serial bus communicatioons using the COM port from above
-     * Sends **101** to Mewt to display flashing green light to indicate Mewt is starting up
      * Clears the console and outputs ***Mewt Ready*** *for verbose mode*
      * Declares some temporary variables to keep state for last button state and ***unmewtable device*** *I encountered USB microphone that unmuted itself right after a mute command was sent that needed specialized treatment*
      * Takes a snapshot of all system audio devices, filtered down to just the microphones/recording devices